simplesurance/baur/README.md

 To build baur run `make`.

 ## Dependencies
-- The git command lines tools are used to retrieve informations in a baur repository.
+- The git command lines tools are used to retrieve information in a baur repository.
 The tools must be installed and be in one of the paths of the `$PATH` environment variable.